jazmit/nixos-parental-controls/README.md

 # How does it work?

 We run the Blocky DNS proxy server locally and restart it with different configuration files as different users log in or out.
 Therefore it won't work well for a system where multiple users log on simultaneously.
 The module sets `networking.nameservers` so you might want to be careful if you have complex network setup.
+Also, the default upstream DNS servers use the CloudFlare and Google DNS, please use the `services.parental-controls.upstream-dns` option to set a different upstream.

 The blacklists for the `block-ads` and `block-adult` options come from Steven Black's [hosts project](https://github.com/StevenBlack/hosts).

 # TODO